FarronF/limerick-council-meetings/meetings/2021/02/03-Virtual Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 2nd December 2020.md

 should also be made available to Limerick City and County Council to progress the necessary

-works at Wards Cross and Devon Cross.---
+works at Wards Cross and Devon Cross.
+---
 5

 7.